icrto/xML/README.md

 </p>

 <p align="justify">
   The <b>Explainer</b>, as the name implies, is responsible for taking an input image and producing (in an <b>unsupervised manner</b>) the corresponding visual explanation for why the classification module classified that image in a certain way.
 This visual explanation takes the form of a <b>heatmap</b>, highlighting the most relevant regions that lead to the final decision.
-This module, an encoder-decoder, is based on the widely known UNET, originally proposed for medical image segmentation.
+This module, an encoder-decoder network, is based on the widely known UNET, originally proposed for medical image segmentation.
 </p>

 <p align="justify">
-  The <b>Classifier</b> (the "main" module) not only takes as input the same image, but also the output of the explainer, i.e., it is trained using the explanation.
-The main idea is that the classifier should focus only on the relevant image regions, which is aligned with the intuition that, when explaining a decision (whether or not an image contains a dog) humans tend to first separate what is the object of interest and what is "background", and then proceed to look for patterns in the region where the object is in order to classify it correctly.
-Conversely, sometimes humans cannot tell if an object belongs to some class, but can tell which regions of the image do not contain said class (when classifying cervical cancer lesions, one is sure that the area outside the cervix is irrelevant for this problem).
+  The <b>Classifier</b> (the "main" module) not only takes as input the same image, but also the output of the Explainer, i.e., it is trained using the explanation.
+The main idea is that the classifier should focus only on the relevant image regions, aligned with the intuition that, when explaining a decision (whether or not an image contains a dog) humans tend to first separate what is the object of interest and what is "background", and then proceed to look for patterns in the region where the object is in order to classify it correctly.
+Conversely, sometimes humans cannot tell if an object belongs to some class, but can tell which regions of the image do not contain that class (when classifying cervical cancer lesions, one is sure that the area outside the cervix is irrelevant for the problem at hand).
 </p>

 <p align="justify">
   Both modules are connected by the purple arrows represented in the picture.
-These arrows represent one of the two inputs to a custom multiplication layer responsible for performing the element-wise multiplication of the classifier layer with the the explainer’s output.
-In order for this operation to be possible, the explainer's output is downsampled by average pooling (see the paper for further details on why it is essential that this is done by average pooling instead of max pooling).
-These connections allow the classifier to focus only on the important image regions highlighted by the explainer.
+These arrows represent one of the two inputs to a custom multiplication layer responsible for performing the element-wise multiplication of the Classifier layer with the the Explainer’s output.
+In order for this operation to be possible, the Explainer's output is downsampled by average pooling (see the paper for further details on why it is essential that this is done by average pooling instead of max pooling).
+These connections allow the Classifier to focus only on the important image regions highlighted by the Explainer.
 </p>

 <p align="justify">